andry-andriamananjara/MVDIA/training/readme.md

-Dowload the data from [iMiGUE] (https://github.com/linuxsino/iMiGUE) and add them here
+Dowload the data from https://github.com/linuxsino/iMiGUE and add them here